 Python is an interpreted programming language, that is, it's pseudo-compiled.
 Once you write the code, you need an interpreter to run it.
-The interpreter is a program that is installed on each machine that has the task of interpreting the source code and running it.
+An interpreter is a program that is installed on each machine; it interprets and runs the source code.
 Unlike with languages such as C, C++, and Java, there is no compile time with Python.

 Python is a highly portable programming language.
 The decision to use an interpreter as an interface for reading and running code has a key advantage: portability.
 In fact, you can install an interpreter on any platform (Linux, Windows, and Mac) and the Python code will not change.
-Because of this, Python is often used as the programming language for many small-form devices, such as the Raspberry Pi and other microcontrollers.
+Because of this, Python is often used with many small-form devices, such as the Raspberry Pi and other microcontrollers.